 From the earliest phases of investment, thought should be given to how ESG performance improvements can contribute to increasing the company’s value at exit.
 Towards the end of the investment period, it is advisable to consolidate information on ESG performance in order to be able to evidence how ESG improvements have added value to a company.

-Key outputs that good ESG management during the ownership and monitoring stage should deliver are:
+Key outputs that good ESG management should deliver during the ownership and monitoring stage include:

-As explained previously, during the investment period, it is standard practice to compile the following reports, which provide valuable ESG information:
+As explained previously, it is standard practice to compile the following reports, which provide valuable ESG information: